 5. DEGROWTH AND THE PLURIVERSE (6 ECTS ) 37.5 hours

-Housing for Degrowth (Francois Schneider and Anitra Nelson), Urban Degrowth (Jin Xue), Radical alternatives from the global south (Ashish Kothari), Energy justice (Sofía Avila), Energy communities (Marula Tsagkari), Blue Degrowth (Borja Nogué-Algueró), Doughnut Economics (Mladen Domazet), Food for Degrowth (Sam Bliss), Tourism and Degrowth (Rob Fletcher), Debt/interest (Tilman Hartley), Degrowth and social enterprises (Eva Frankova), Design Global, Manufacture Local (Alekos Pantazis), Cultural Ecosystem services and degrowth (Kenija Hanacek), Degrowth in a growth-oriented world (Maiko Mathiessen)
+Housing for Degrowth (Francois Schneider ), Urban Degrowth (Jin Xue), Radical Alternatives from the Global South (Ashish Kothari), Energy Justice (Sofía Avila), Energy Communities (Marula Tsagkari), Blue Degrowth (Borja Nogué-Algueró), Doughnut Economics (Mladen Domazet), Food for Degrowth (Sam Bliss), Tourism and Degrowth (Macia Blázques Salom), Debt/interest (Tilman Hartley), Degrowth and Social Enterprises (Eva Frankova), Design Global, Manufacture Local (Alekos Pantazis), Cultural Ecosystem services and Degrowth (Kenija Hanacek), Degrowth in a Growth-Oriented World (Maiko Mathiessen), Degrowth and Popular Culture (Lucia Muñoz Sueiro), Degrowth and Rurality (Julia Grosinger)